 Finally, a lecture series was organised on 'Science & Technology in the Eighteenth Century' in collaboration with the Visvesvaraya Industrial & Technical Museum (VITM).
-It was hosted at the museum where a large, attentive audience had the opportunity to listen to the late Dr. Roddam Narasimha speak about the Mysore rockets and projectile technology in the eighteenth century (Figure 15), and Professor Sharada Srinivasan who shared her work on the legendary Wootz Steel (Figure 16).
+It was hosted at the museum where a large, attentive audience had the opportunity to listen to the late Dr. Roddam Narasimha speak about the Mysore rockets and projectile technology in the eighteenth century (Figure 15), and Professor Sharada Srinivasan who shared her work on the legendary Wootz Steel (Figure 16). <section-header><section-header><section-header><complex-block>

 Figures 13 & 14.
-Scenes from Dina Mehta's play titled 'Tiger!' on the life of Tipu Sultan, enacted by members of Bangalore Little Theatre (seen here, Sanjeev lyer and Hamza Ali) on 23 December 2012 in the Bangalore Fort (Source: Meera Sankar)
+Scenes from Dina Mehta's play titled 'Tiger!
+Tiger!' on the life of Tipu Sultan, enacted by members of Bangalore Little Theatre (seen here, Sanjeev lyer and Hamza Ali) on 23 December 2012 in the Bangalore Fort (Source: Meera Sankar)